hcs-t4sg/starter-project-2023-deprecated/README.md

 ## Stack references

 This section provides a short description and important commands related to each component of the stack.
+The T3 guides to each component are also linked, which should be helpful especially for understanding how the different components synchronize together and how some of the boilerplate code in the app works.

 ### Typescript